5 myths (and facts) about the dangers of Botox

 What do our verdicts mean?

-After Botox injections with botulism disease Will not work antidote.
+After Botox injections for botulism won't work antidote.

-But to get botulism from Botox injection too it is forbidden.
-Because in cosmetology, botulinum toxin immediately (since 1992) began to be used in a purified and highly diluted form - this is the so -called diluted botulinum toxin type A.
+But you can also get botulism from Botox injections it is forbidden.
+Because in cosmetology, botulinum toxin immediately (since 1992) began to be used in a purified and highly diluted form - this is the so-called diluted botulinum toxin type A.

-Moreover, some cosmetologists Markthat the effect can be the opposite: if you are sick with botulism, Botox injections do not affect you.
-The same thing happens if you have developed antibodies (this happens in about 1% of the case).
+However, some cosmetologists notethat the effect may be the opposite: if you have had botulism, Botox injections will not work on you.
+The same thing happens if you develop antibodies (this happens in about 1% of cases).

 Фейк